 For more information, please call Mario Camilleri, Chocolate Festival Co-ordinator on 99490261 or email – [email protected]

-About the Author: Samantha is British and has taught English as a foreign language in several different countries including Thailand and Finland.
+Samantha is British and has taught English as a foreign language in several different countries including Thailand and Finland.
 She has been with ESE since March 2016 and is now working as part of the Marketing team as a Marketing Executive.
 Samantha enjoys being creative, painting and writing when time allows.
-She also enjoys spending time with her 4 year old son, soaking up the Maltese sun.
+She also enjoys spending time with her 4 year old son and her new baby daughter, soaking up the Maltese sun.